danklynn/grails-javascript-url-mappings/README.md

-A Grails plugin to provide client-side reverse URL mappings, via a taglib that provides automatic javascript.
+A Grails plugin to provide client-side reverse URL mappings outside of GSP files.
+Just put one taglib call in your layout and your static javascript files can make use of Grails' UrlMappings

 #### Example usage (jQuery)